Mental Health Facilities Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Department - 44.0 miles from Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Department is a mental health treatment center in Lewiston, Idaho, located at 415 6th Street, part of the 83501 zip code.
 Saint Joseph Regional Medical Center Mental Health Department provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Department also offers psychotropic medication, activity therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Saint Joseph Regional Medical Center Mental Health Department supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Saint Joseph Regional Medical Center Mental Health Department also provides suicide prevention services, diet and exercise counseling and education services.
+Saint Joseph Regional Medical Center Mental Health Department also offers activity therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Saint Joseph Regional Medical Center Mental Health Department supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
+Saint Joseph Regional Medical Center Mental Health Department also provides diet and exercise counseling, illness management and recovery and suicide prevention services.

 Learn More